What To Bring On Your Next Day Hike

 3. Water and backup purification system

 A no-brainer when it comes down to it.
 Dehydration is the enemy of all outdoor recreation and can turn an otherwise happy hike into hell.
 However, we’re all guilty of packing too little water.
-Pack your eco-friendly bottle plus an extra.
+Pack your favorite eco-friendly water bottle or water bladder plus an extra just in case.
 If you can’t pack extra, have some iodine tablets on hand or other basic water purification knowledge.

 5. Headlamp or Flashlight